englishthomas/training/Docusaurus/Orchestrator/05_Orchestrator_Upgrading_from_1.0.md

 Create a new root Terraform module anywhere.
 Just like a fresh installation, start by following the basic example root module in the ```orc8r-helm-aws``` module.
 If you\'ve already deployed the NMS, you can leave ```deploy_nms``` set to &#x1F53A; true.

 Pay careful attention to match the variables in your new root module to the ones in your old one unless you specifically want to change some configuration.
-If you change the instance type for EKS worker nodes, you will have to terminate the existing instances one-by-one in the EC2 console after applying Terraform and wait for autoscaling to replace the node.
+If you change the instance type for EKS worker nodes, you will have to terminate the existing instances one-by-one in the EC2 console after applying Terraform and wait for autoscaling to replace the node.<br><br/>

 ## Migrating Old State